Underwriting

 • The definition of Total Permanent Disability (TPD) will always be Activities of Daily Work (ADW) for full time service personnel.

-• Premium protection will not be available.
+• Income Protection and Premium Protection will not be available.

 TA/Reservists

-• We can’t accept any business if the person applying is currently serving in, or under orders to go to a theatre of operations within 12 months.
+• We canā€™t accept any business if the person applying is currently serving in, or under orders to go to a theatre of operations within 12 months.

 • The Armed Forces exclusion* will always be applied to Critical Illness Cover.